 Anderson previously taught for eight years at Carleton University in Ottawa, Canada.
 She has also taught or been a visiting researcher at the University of California at Berkeley, Lahore University of Management Sciences in Pakistan, Renmin University of China in Beijing, and the United Nations Food and Agriculture Organization in Rome.

 Anderson is a recipient of the University of Washington’s Excellence in Teaching Award and the UW’s Department of Economics Henry T. Buechel Award for outstanding undergraduate teaching.

-- Pierre Biscaye, Travis Reynolds, and C. Leigh Anderson, (2016) “Relative Effectiveness of Bilateral and Multilateral Aid on Development Outcomes", forthcoming Review of Development Economics.
+- Pierre Biscaye, Travis Reynolds, and C. Leigh Anderson, (2017) “Relative Effectiveness of Bilateral and Multilateral Aid on Development Outcomes", Rev Dev Econ.

 - Anderson, C. Leigh, Travis Reynolds and Mary Kay Gugerty, (2017) Husband and Wife Perspectives on Farm Household Decision-making Authority: Evidence on Intra-household Accord in Rural Tanzania,World Development.

 - Kelly, Allison and C. L. Anderson (2016) "Comparing farmer assessments of soil quality and measured assessments of soil quality in Tanzania: Do they align?"
-Journal of Natural Resources and Development, July 2016.
+Journal of Natural Resources and Development.